CompTop/BATS.py/README.md

 # BATS.py
-Python bindings for the BATS library
+Python bindings for the [BATS library](https://github.com/bnels/BATS).

+Note that the C++ repository is the main library, and contains more features.
+This repository provides bindings for a subset of the functionality of BATS, and is under active development.

+## Setup

 ```bash
 conda create -n bats python=3